KarlAvec1K/Anet_ET4/README.md

 This is a working, but not optimized code.
 For now it acts as my backup.

-## Jschuh-configs
+## dev

-I'm currently working on the 2nd branch (jschuh-configs) and will merge everything in the main, once I feel it's stable enough.
+I'm currently working on the 2nd branch (dev) and will merge everything in the main, once I feel it's stable enough.
-Feel free to try the jschuh-configs and leave a review, comment or whatever :)
+Feel free to try the dev branch and leave a review, comment or whatever :)

 ## Installation